JoshuaChua1106/aws-S3-personal-archive/README.md

 - [Bucket Features](#bucket-features)

 ## Introduction
-The AWS S3 Glacier Deep Archive is cheap and convenient way to store data in the cloud.
+The AWS S3 Glacier Deep Archive is a cheap and convenient way to store data in the cloud.
-The bucket will utilized to store personal videos, files and photos that I do not need on a regular basis and can be archived.
+The bucket will be utilized to store personal videos, files, and photos that I do not need on a regular basis and can be archived.

 This project will allow for the following:
 * A single storage location for archived data that can be accessed from many different locations